aharvard/HOFVolunteers/readme.md

 > **Note:** Completing all of these changes may not be enough in order to make the updates visiable to the public.
 Integration and publishing tasks need to be outlined and executed for this work to be complete

 ## Cloned Files
+Updates to site template and page layouts must be made by via new files.
+Below you will find change notes on how the new files are different from the originals.
 |original|new|
 |---|---|
 HOFPersonalSiteTemplate | HOF_PersonalSIteTemplate